Table of Contents

 Crepe fabric is obviously a type of luxury fabric.
 Many royal fabrics like chiffon and georgette are parts of crepe family.

-There are also Alpaca crepe and Marana crepe fabrics made of rare wool fibers.
-They are very expensive fabrics.
+There are also Alpaca crepe and Merino crepe made of rare wool fibers.
+They are very expensive fabrics often found in high-end couture.
 In a way, those fabrics are also a kind of luxury.

 Till now, the origin of crepe fabric is unknown.
 Some say it was born in China as the country was the biggest producer of rich silk.
 Some others say European weavers created the fabric mainly for mourning.

 But there are also signs that crepe had a rich history in Chinese domains.
-A good example is Crepe de Chine.
-It was a part of royal fashion several centuries ago.
+A good example is crepe de chine.
+It was a part of royal fashion several centuries ago and remains a staple in silk manufacturing.

-Japan also used crepe fabrics like chijimi, chirimen, etc. to make kimonos for several centuries.
+Japan also used crepe like chijimi, chirimen, etc. to make kimonos for several centuries.ย Many of these were Made in Japan using traditional methods.

-But in European countries, crepe fabric was mostly famous in Greece during the 19th century as a mourning cloth.
+But in European countries, this fabric was mostly famous in Greece during the 19th century as a mourning cloth.
 Back then, the black crepe was worn to mourn when family members or relatives had died.
-But after a few decades, the fabric became a fashion item in France and England.
+But after a few decades, the fabric became a fashion item in France and England, influenced by the vision of a French Fashion Designer.

 At this age, crepe fabric is solely a fashion item to make fancy or regular clothing.
 More than 10 countries make and export high-quality crepe textiles.